 4. Do Toddler Art Activities

 You don’t have to go full Pinterest to get this mission accomplished (although I’ve gotta say, we’ve got some SUPER fun ideas on our Pinterest board if you’re into that kind of thing).
 Let your little ones color with crayons, decorate paper with stickers, and paint with watercolors (which is nowhere near as messy as you might think).
 Process based art (aka the lazy-mom kind, where you give your kiddo free reign over the materials) is actually far more beneficial for kids than those construction paper ladybugs you see floating around the internet.
+Check out our Monster Truck Painting for a great example of no–prep, process based art.
+It’s fun, messy and then clean again, and full of color and sensory play.
 A little goes a long way when you’re two, and simple is often best.

 5. Practice Gross Motor Skills for Toddlers